lloyd-h/ATMS/README.md

 build using maven 3 : mvn clean install

 Then it can be deployed to any servelet container.
-If you use eclipse, you can an embedded server to test this.
+If you use eclipse, you can use an embedded server to test this.

 I have created a JUnit test case called DispenserTest which can be used to test the core functionality of the simulator.
-Just run the test case in the eclipse using Junit plugin.
+Just run the test case in eclipse using Junit plugin.